Two ducks on a rock in the water on Isle Royale

 What is Ecology?

-Ecology is the study of interactions between organisms and their environment.
-Biodiversity and ecosystem services are essential for the well-being of humans and other living and nonliving organisms.
-The study of relationships between these can help us solve problems and gain understanding about energy, nutrition, species abundance, human interaction, pests and diseases, natural disasters, and many other patterns.
+The study of ecology helps us solve problems and gain understanding about energy, nutrition, species abundance, human interaction, pests and diseases, natural disasters, and many other patterns.
 This data is applied to world solutions, like saving endangered species or combating climate change.

 Applied ecology focuses on the practical application of ecological principles and knowledge to inform management decisions and conservation practices.
 These studies can help guide resource management decisions in forests and agriculture, help restore biodiversity along streams and wetlands, mitigate pollution in urban landscapes, sustainably develop new materials for buildings, inform policies, and more.